NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Bandit.md

 Choose two attribute boosts.
 One must be to **Dexterity** or **Charisma**, and one is a free attribute boost.

 You're trained in the Intimidation skill and a Lore skill related to the terrain you worked in (such as Desert Lore or Plains Lore).
-You gain the [[Feats/Group Coercion|Group Coercion]] skill feat.
+You gain the [[Group Coercion|Group Coercion]] skill feat.

 *Source: Pathfinder Player Core*
 *ORC*